MatasGedziunas/HTTPhandler/README.md

 # Authentication

-If a route's middleware table has an element "auth",  in that case the api looks for an Authentication header value and validates the ubus_rpc_session key
+If a route's middleware table has an element "auth",  in that case, the api looks for an Authentication header value and validates the ubus_rpc_session key.
+Key validation happens in security/authentication_checker.lua file.

 # Database models